- Meet the Team

 - Web and Interactive

-The impression given by a publication depends heavily on its design and layout: the size, shape, type of paper, colors, artwork and arrangement of material chosen.
-Our staff designers will consider your suggestions and preferences along with the publication's practical demands and our general design guidelines, which give a unified appearance to all Missouri S&T publications.
-Our publications are designed and laid out using InDesign software.
+The first impression given by a publication depends heavily on its design and layout: the size, shape, type of paper, colors, artwork and arrangement of material chosen.
+Use these tips and tricks to help improve your design.

-- Consider images and photos: Limit the number of images you put on a page; too many on one page can be overwhelming.
-Small images can get lost.
-Make sure images are not too abstract or difficult to understand.
-Consider using captions to explain the images and how they relate to the materials being presented.
-Also, don't stretch the images to fit your space.
-Always maintain the photo's original ratio.
-When using the S&T logo, be sure to use the high-resolution format and maintain it as originally drawn and proportioned.
+Limit the number of images on a page and make sure they aren't too abstract or difficult to understand.
+Use captions to explain images and how they relate to the materials being presented.
+Also, don't stretch the images to fit your space, always maintain the original ratio.